iggyjs/reed/README.md

 # Reed
 - [Hosted here](http://reedinapp.com/)
+- Built for the purposes of learning more about front end tooling annd systems engineering.
 - A web application and Chrome Extension used to post reading lists.
 - MEAN stack application using ES6 with Angular 1.5.
 - Used gulp.js and webpack to bundle assets.